 We are excited to announce a third global winner this year, REACT, invented by Joseph Bentley from Loughborough University in the UK as this year's Medical winner.
 REACT is a rapid, inflatable tamponade device which can be inserted into stab wounds to provide internal pressure to a bleeding site in stabbing incidents, controlling the bleeding faster than current methods.

-HUGE congratulations to all our winners this year.
+A HUGE congratulations to all our winners this year.
 Their inventions demonstrate what young engineering minds can achieve and are compelling solutions to real global problems.

-Find out more about the global winners on the Dyson newsroom
+Find out more about the global winners on the Dyson newsroom.

 [1] https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4525787/